datalad-handbook/book/docs/beyond_basics/101-148-clonepriority.rst

 .. note::

-   The most likely use case for such a scenario is in the case of centrally managed data with data administrators that provide and manage the data for its users.
+   The most likely use case for such a scenario is in the case of centrally managed data with data administrators that provide and manage the data for their users.

 The priority of subdataset clone locations is configured by attaching a *cost* to a source candidate ``<name>``.
 The cost is a three digit value (range ``000-999``), and the lower the cost of a candidate, the higher its priority, i.e., the candidate with the lowest cost is attempted first.